OpenNebula/docs/source/operation/vm_management/vm_instances.rst

 Updating VM Configuration
 --------------------------------------------------------------------------------

 Some of the VM configuration attributes defined in the VM Template can be updated after the VM is created.
-If the VM is not running, the ``onevm updateconf`` command will allow you to change the following attributes:
+The ``onevm updateconf`` command will allow you to change the following attributes:

 +--------------+-------------------------------------------------------------------------+
 |  Attribute   |                              Sub-attributes                             |